pramodv1993/aqua/README.md

 # AQuA
 A QUality Assistant utility for text corpora introspection and curation.

-Install dependencies
+Build the Docker image
 ```
-pip install -r requirements.txt
+docker build -t aqua .
 ```

-Run the command:
+Run the container:
 ```
-python3 app.py
+docker run -d -p80:8050 aqua
 ```

-and open `http://localhost:8050/` to see the tool.
+open `http://localhost` to see the tool.